ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 If you encounter a problem during the upgrade process, try one or more of these troubleshooting steps:

 - Check the [prerequisites](#upgrade_prereqs) to make sure that you meet them.
-In particular, make sure that you're a member of every org and space that the pipeline deploys to.
+In particular, make sure that you're a member of every organization and space that the pipeline deploys to.
 - If the problem occurred during your first attempt to upgrade and you meet all the prerequisites, try the upgrade again.
 - If your project uses Jazz SCM or IBM Hosted Git for source control, check the size of the repo.
 If it is larger than 500 MB, [contact the DevOps services team ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/questions/ask/?smartspace=devops-services){:new_window}.
+- If you can't find your toolchain or access your toolchain, see [this FAQ entry](#faq_find).
 - If you continue to encounter problems, post a question in the [support forum ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/questions/ask/?smartspace=devops-services){:new_window}.
 In your forum post, include the URLs to your {{site.data.keyword.jazzhub_short}} project and your {{site.data.keyword.contdelivery_short}} toolchain, and tag your post with the `devops-services` tag.

 ## Frequently asked questions
 {: #upgrade_faq}